MODES OF ENERGY TRANSFER

 results in motion and work is done by us.
 In the process the block also gains

-gain energy and work is done.
-In Thermodynamics work is seen as an interaction
+molecules gain energy and work is done.
+In Thermodynamics work is seen as an

-between system and surroundings.
+interaction between system and surroundings.
 It can occur both ways.
-Surroundings can do
+Surroundings

 When surroundings will do work on